CodeQL-Visualization/vscode-codeql/CMPUT-416_README.md

 If at any point during the following instructions you are prompted to upgrae the database, select "Yes".
 1. Set mockSQL as the current database
 1. Using the Explorer menu, navigate to codeql-custom-queries-java/example.ql
-1. Right click the file and select "CodeQL: Run Query"
+1. Right click anywhere within the example.ql window and select "CodeQL: Run Query"
    * Notice that the original functionality has been retained.
-1. Right click the file and select "CodeQL: Run Visualized Query"
+1. Right click anywhere within the example.ql window and select "CodeQL: Run Visualized Query"
    * Notice that a new tab has opened with a simple graph visualizing query results.
-1. Right click the file and select "CodeQL: Run Visualized Query (Full Path)"
+1. Right click anywhere within the example.ql window and select "CodeQL: Run Visualized Query (Full Path)"
    * Notice that the visualization has been updated with more information about the data-flow

 ### JavaScript Demo (Much Larger Result Set)
 If at any point during the following instructions you are prompted to upgrae the database, select "Yes".
 1. Set esbena_bootstrap-pre-27047_204f9cf as the current database
 1. Using the Explorer menu, navigate to codeql-custom-queries-javascript/example.ql
-1. Right click the file and select "CodeQL: Run Query"
+1. Right click anywhere within the example.ql window and select "CodeQL: Run Query"
    * Notice that the original functionality has been retained.
-1. Right click the file and select "CodeQL: Run Visualized Query"
+1. Right click anywhere within the example.ql window and select "CodeQL: Run Visualized Query"
    * Notice that a new tab has opened with a simple graph visualizing query results.
-1. Right click the file and select "CodeQL: Run Visualized Query (Full Path)"
+1. Right click anywhere within the example.ql window and select "CodeQL: Run Visualized Query (Full Path)"
    * Notice that the visualization has been updated with more information about the data-flow